Frequently Asked Questions: Prospective Students

 Is there housing for graduate students?

-Yes, graduate students are allowed to live on campus.
+Yes, graduate students are permitted to live on campus with the approval of the Director of University & Residential Housing Services.
 However, because Concordia has an on-campus housing requirement for undergraduate students who are 21 years of age or younger to live on campus, they are given priority.
-For more information, please review the 2014-2015 Housing License Agreement.
+For more information, please review the 2016-2017 Housing License Agreement.

 What do the resident hall floor plans look like?

-The residence halls will open for new student move-in on Friday, August 15th, 2014.
-After students go through the Clearance process, they can check in at the Sigma Square Conference Room (located in the center of the Sigma Residence Hall) from 8:00 a.m. till 2:00 p.m.
+The residence halls will open for new student move-in on Friday August 17, 2018.
+After students go through the Clearance process, they can check in at the Rho Programming Center (located in the center of the Rho Building).

 Where do I go to check in?

-First, complete your WOW check-in and Clearance process.
-WOW check-in will be located on the CUI Center Patio.
-Once you complete Clearance, visit the Housing table on the CU Center Patio to get your housing assignment and an escort down to the Sigma Square Conference Room, one of our residence hall lounges, where you will pick up your key, meet an RA or two, and be shown to your new home.
+First, complete your SOAR check-in and Clearance process.
+SOAR check-in will be located on the CUI Center Patio.
+Once you complete Clearance, visit the Housing table on the CU Center Patio to get your housing assignment and an escort down to the Rho Programming Center, one of our residence hall lounges, where you will pick up your key, meet an RA or two, and be shown to your new home.